From the Archives. I wrote this post in 2015. So much more can be said now that my body has gone through cancer.

 In a culture obsessed with women’s bodies, it’s hard to hear from another person how fat your belly is, even if that other person is your own child.
 But she’s right.
 It is beautiful and soft and warm and wonderful.
 Making art taught me that.

 When you attend art school, part of the formal training is figure drawing.
 Here is how it works: A group of artists gather around a model with easels, paint, charcoal, pastels, and pencils.
-The model at the center removes her robe and holds a pose for twenty minutes at a time.
-The artists study the figure carefully, making marks on their papers where the top of the head will go and the center line moves through her body here, culminating at the feet.
+The model at the center removes their robe and holds a pose for twenty minutes at a time.
+The artists study the figure carefully, making marks on their papers where the top of the head will go and the center line moves through the body here, culminating at the feet.
 They look and mark, look and mark.

 The way an artist looks at a model is unlike the way we look at one another in any other context.
-There is no judgment for the way a model compares with glossy magazine images or how she measures up to cultural beauty standards.
+There is no judgment for the way a model compares with glossy magazine images or how they measure up to cultural beauty standards.
 The only judgment in the studio is judgment on your own paper.
 Is this arm that I have drawn too short?
 These shadows need to be darker.
-The proportions on my paper just aren't right.
+The proportions on my paper just aren’t right.

 The artist sees the model, no matter her size, age, or shape, to be the ideal to which the artist aspires to capture on paper or canvas.